youqad/Neurorobotics_Navigation-Strategies/Lab2_Navigation_Strategies.md

 We think that the second somewhat counter-intuitive observation stated above might result from a reward issue:

 - When the wall is in not far from the robot but the robot has not detected the wall, if the robot uses the `guidance` strategy, it will bump into the wall and receive a penalty (reward = $-1$).
-This negative reward may be reinforced thoughout the trials, and the robot ends up learning to *distrust* the `guidance` strategy *too much*, so that it may happen that the robot doesn't use it when the wall is not detected, even it has already bypassed the wall.
+This negative reward may be reinforced thoughout the trials, and the robot ends up learning to *distrust* the `guidance` strategy *too much*, so that it may happen that the robot doesn't use it when the wall is not detected, even if it has already bypassed the wall.

-- Moreover, the rebot does not receive any reward by choosing "Guidance" strategy when thre is no wall in front of it, because most of the time, there is still a long way for the robot to go to reach the reward, thus it is not positively reinforced to do so.
+- Moreover, the robot does not receive any immediate reward by choosing the `guidance` strategy when thre is no wall in front of it, because most of the time, there is still a long way for the robot to go to reach the reward, thus it is not sufficiently positively reinforced to do so.

-To solve this problem, we think we can modify the reward rules in these ways:
+To solve this problem, we think we can modify the reward rules in this way:

-(1) A very effective improvement would be to correlated the rewards with distance between the robot and the goal.
-For example, the closer the robot is to the goal, the bigger the reward.
-Or if the robot get closer to the goal, it gets a positive reward; if it bumps into the wall, it gets a negative reward; if it is following the wall, it gets neither reward nor penalties. for instance)
+1. A very effective improvement would be to correlate the rewards with the distance between the robot and the goal: the closer the robot is to the goal, the bigger the reward.
+As a result: if the robot gets closer to the goal, it gets a bigger and bigger reward; if it bumps into the wall, it gets a negative reward.

-(2) Another less effective way would be to make the reward bigger instead of saying that the trial ends when the robot's distance to the reward is less than $30$, we could broaden the radius and specify $50$ for instance.
+2. Another less effective way would be to make the reward bigger instead of saying that the trial ends when the robot's distance to the reward is less than $30$, we could broaden the radius and specify $50$ for instance.

 ### If you have the time, repeat the experiment with other values of the $α, β$ and $γ$ parameters to see how the learning speed is impacted.